lnoir/gt/README.md

 - `search`: Performs a broader search (default when using tab completion)
 - `immediate`: Searches only in the immediate vicinity (used when directly calling `gt`)

-These commands are used internally and don't need to be called directly by the user.
+These commands are used internally and are only added here for reference.
+You don't need to call them directly.

 ## Troubleshooting